RightbrainAI/github-action-tasks/README.md

 ## Understanding the Action

 The action defined in the action.yml file interacts with the Rightbrain AI Tasks API.
-It requires three inputs:
+It supports three inputs:

-    task-access-token (required): A unique access token for authentication. task-input (required): A JSON encoded object that defines the input for the task. task-api-host (Optional): The hostname for the Rightbrain AI Tasks API, with a default value of app.rightbrain.ai.
+    task-access-token (required): A unique access token for authentication. task-input (required): A JSON encoded object that defines the input for the task. task-api-host (optional): The hostname for the Rightbrain AI Tasks API, with a default value of app.rightbrain.ai.

 ## Example of a Workflow to Run a Task